Last updated 1 May 2019

 The other party (the respondent) may oppose the granting of the divorce or advise the court of anything in the application with which they disagree by filing a response in the court within 28 days of being served with the application if the respondent is in Australia, or within 42 days if the respondent is overseas.

 The response may be successful in stopping the divorce if it shows that the parties have not been separated for a period of 12 months or, alternatively, that proper arrangements have not been made for the welfare of the children.

 The filed response must be served upon the applicant.

 When the application comes before the court, the registrar will need to be satisfied that the ground for divorce (irretrievable breakdown evidenced by separation for 12 months) exists.
-As the main evidence is contained in the application itself, the registrar will want to know whether any of the circumstances set out in the application for divorce have changed, in particular the arrangements for the children.
+As the main evidence is contained in the application itself, the registrar will want to know whether any of the circumstances set out in the application for divorce have changed, in particular the arrangements for the children (if any).

 The hearing is open to the general public, but the court does have the power to exclude persons during proceedings.
 Children cannot enter the courtroom.

-After a period of one month, the court forwards the divorce order to the parties, or if they are represented, to their lawyers.
+The divorce order becomes final after one month and one day after the hearing (unless otherwise ordered by the court).
+After a period of one month, the court forwards the divorce order to the parties or, if they are legally represented, to their lawyers.
 This is an important document as it proves a divorce has occurred and should be kept for future reference.

 In most situations, obtaining a divorce is a straightforward matter and many people prepare and file the application themselves.

-Advice about the relevant law and procedures is available from community legal services, and the Family Court and Federal Circuit Court registries.
+Advice about the relevant law and procedures is available from community legal centres, and the Family Court and Federal Circuit Court registries.